 Now I have adopted this mindset even when I’m not traveling.

 Viewing my hometown as a tourist, I find beauty in the mundane streets that I walk on every day and meet people whom I normally wouldn’t engage with.

 3. Don’t Be Afraid to Fail

 In my 20s, I was in a great position to experiment new things and take risks.

-That’s the part of my life when time was still on my side.
+That’s the part of my life when time was one of my biggest allies.

 If I were to make any mistakes, then I would still have ample time to make up for it.

 This concept comes from financial investments.